InScene/essay/docs/guide/convention/STYLE_GUIDE.md

 ### Analysis Tools
 #### `Checker`
-* See [shellcheck](https://github.com/koalaman/shellcheck) to find linter and formater.
+* See [shellcheck](https://github.com/koalaman/shellcheck) to get warnings and suggestions for bash/sh shell scripts.

 ## <a name="kt"></a> Kotlin
 ### Conventional